Tips on moving from the US to Canada

 - How to move miscellaneous items like cars and pets

 Before immigrating to Canada, you’ll have to determine your eligibility and apply for a visa/work permit/permanent residency (unless you are a returning Canadian citizen, then you only need your Canadian passport).
 For new residents, the application process can take several months (or years, in some cases), so start the process as soon as possible.
-Along with the paperwork for the visa, you’ll also need documents to cross the Canadian border.
+Along with the paperwork for the visa, you’ll also need documents to cross the Canadian border (more on that below).

 Do I need a passport to move to Canada?

-If you’re traveling by car or boat, you’ll have to prove U.S. citizenship.
+Maybe.
+It depends on how you're traveling to Canada.
+If you’re traveling by car (or boat), you’ll have to prove U.S. citizenship.
 While you can do that in other ways, a passport is ideal (and actually required for the trip when you’re planning to stay permanently — house hunting trips or short visits can be done without a passport).
 Most airlines also require a passport, and some may need additional documents, so check before departing if you’re traveling by plane.

 Note: If you don’t have a passport and need one quickly, be sure to check processing times.
 Routine and expedited service times can vary based on the time of year.